Great Missenden to Amersham walk

 - On your right is All Saints Church, Coleshill.
 Carrying on past the church, in 80 metres merge with Village Road to your right, and carry straight on, passing Coleshill First School on your right.

 - In 500 metres you pass a bus stop on your right.
 In a further 150 metres you come to a three-way junction where you fork right with the main road, Tower Road .

 - In 40 metres [!] fork left up a concrete road, marked Cherry Tree Farm (not the tarmac drive to its left), your direction 30°.
-The farm is being redeveloped, September 2019.
+The farm is being redeveloped, since September 2019 - and unfinished November 2023.
 In 150 metres, where the concrete ends, continue straight on along a path between a white fence left and a rusty metal fence right, your direction still 30°.
 In 70 metres go through a kissing gate.

 - In 40 metres the path emerges into a field.
 Keep on along its right-hand edge.
 In 120 metres go through a wooden kissing gate and in 30 metres more emerge into a field, with a view of Amersham (and a large electricity pylon) ahead .

 - Bear right before the electricity pylon, keeping the field edge to your right-hand side, your direction 60°.
 In 160 metres at the end of the field (marked by a slight ridge), keep on down the right-hand edge of the next field, on a bank raised above the field to the right.